romeerez/orchid-orm/packages/docs/src/guide/quickstart.md

 }
 ```

 `src/db/db.ts` is the main file for the ORM, it connects all tables into one `db` object.
-Add your new table to it:

 ```ts
 // src/db/db.ts